 “Imagine her doing all this in the 1800s and early 1900s.
 I think of the adversity she faced.
 It was unbelievable,” Ward-Gaines said.
 “I embrace pioneers so much.
 They did things twice as hard as we’ve done.”

 Ford was born on Jan.
-22, 1871, and Coloradans this year held a celebration to mark the 150th anniversary of Ford’s birth.
+22, 1871, and Coloradans recently marked the 150th anniversary of Ford’s birth.
 (View tributes to Ford in the video below, courtesy of Sylvia Lambe, Lambe PR.)

 Ford’s home was nearly torn down in 1984, but preservationists from Historic Denver saved it and moved the home from its original location at 2335 Arapahoe Street to 3091 California Street, where it’s now home to the Black American West Museum & Heritage Center.
-The office and waiting room that Ford used remain on permanent exhibit at the museum, which is now undergoing restoration.
+The office and waiting room that Ford used remain on permanent exhibit at the museum.

 Ward-Gaines works the overnight shift in the Emergency Department at University of Colorado Hospital.
 In that capacity, she sees a lot of critically ill people, including many people of color.

-Ward-Gaines served in the military as a flight surgeon and has lived in Denver for 15 years.
+Ward-Gaines served in the military as a flight surgeon and has lived in Denver for nearly two decades.

 Whenever she moves to a new place, she likes to learn about African American heroes like Ford.